 Caste has been an important organizing principle of Jaffna society throughout its known history.
-The caste system in Jaffna shares many features with the Sinhala caste system; the land-owning Vellālar caste is the dominant caste in Jaffna in many ways similar to the Goigama caste in Sinhala society; the middle level caste groups like Karaiyar resemble in many respects the Karawa caste in Sinhala society; and a range of service castes with fixed hereditary caste duties are expected to serve the dominant caste in society.
-What is different in the Jaffna caste system is that the notion of ritual purity is far more important in the day-to-day Hindu practice and the social and economic hierarchy with the land-owning Vellalar caste having a hegemonic control over many of the Hindu rituals and the laboring castes in Jaffna society being identified and treated as ritually unclean castes as well.
-Traditionally, this gave the land-owning Vellālar caste a powerful position in the society, agricultural economy and in the ritual order, but the same systems put the dependent 'lower castes' in the society at many disadvantages and in a position of servitude.
-During the colonial period whatever new opportunities opened up for advancement (such as education, business, commercial farming and government employment) were grabbed by the Vellalar families who were already privileged with a resulting intensification of caste disparities and a solidification of the caste system (Pffaffenberger 1982, 1990).
-The literature on Jaffna society in the colonial era mostly written by Vellālar authors or European authors mostly informed by the Vellālar voices is more or less silent regarding the plight of the untouchable caste groups.
+The caste system in Jaffna has certain features in common with the Sinhala caste system; the land-owning Vellālar caste is the dominant caste in Jaffna in many ways similar to the Goigama caste in Sinhala society; the middle level caste groups like Karaiyār resemble in many respects the Karawa caste in Sinhala society; and a range of service castes with fixed hereditary caste obligations is expected to serve the dominant caste in society.
+What is different in the Jaffna caste system is that the notion of ritual purity is far more important in the day-to-day Hindu practice and the social and economic hierarchy, with the land-owning Vellālar caste having a hegemonic control over many of the Hindu rituals and the labouring castes in Jaffna society being identified and treated as ritually unclean castes as well.
+Traditionally, this gave the landowning Vellālar caste a powerful position in society, agricultural economy and in the ritual order, and the same systems put the dependent 'lower castes' in society at many disadvantages and in a position of servitude.
+During the colonial period whatever new opportunities opened up for advancement (such as education, business, commercial farming and government employment) were grabbed by the Vellālar families who were already privileged with a resulting intensification of caste disparities and a solidification of the caste system (Pfaffenberger 1982, 1990).
+The literature on Jaffna society in the colonial era mostly written by Vellālar authors or European authors informed by the Vellālar voices is more or less silent regarding the plight of the untouchable caste groups.